A Conversation With The Director Who Saw The Magic Of AOC Before The Media Did

-By now, you know US Rep. Alexandria Ocasio-Cortez.
-But long before the mainstream media and the entire political world was wowed by her primary upset last year, director Rachel Lears was following the millennial Congresswoman's long-shot bid at defeating one of the most powerful House Democrats in the country.
+By now, you know Rep. Alexandria Ocasio-Cortez.
+But long before the mainstream media and the entire political world was wowed by her primary upset last year, director Rachel Lears was following the millennial congresswoman's long-shot bid at defeating one of the most powerful House Democrats in the country.

 All of them challenged incumbents, and none of them were backed by the establishment.
 They staked their campaigns on issues that impacted their communities and that they argued had long been forgotten by those in power, from the failures in the healthcare system and fighting against pollution to the issue of racial injustice and the need for raising the minimum wage.
 Working-class, progressive, outspoken women like them are not "supposed to" run for office.
 And yet, they did.